Home Back Pain Exercises

-As indicated earlier, these are low impact exercise.
+As indicated earlier, these are low-impact exercises.
 However, be sure to warm up your muscles.
-Make your stretches slow and gradual, and do not overdo it.
+Make your stretches slow and gradual, and do not overdo them.
 When you stretch your muscle, try and hold it for about half a minute.

 With the above as a background, here are the top back pain exercises you can try at home.